-The progression from winter walking to winter climbing can be tricky without a little guidance from a profesional.
+The progression from winter walking to winter climbing can be tricky without a little guidance from a professional.
 Allow us to provide an Intro to Winter Climbing by taking you through the steps to be a safer and more efficient mountaineer.

 Synergy Guides offer a bespoke service which means working closely with you to ensure a personal itinerary is established.
 Content will differ for each person depending on the focus and experience yet almost certainly we will spend a good portion of your winter climbing course learning about then practising avalanche avoidance and safe winter travel.
 We aim to climb some of Scotland’s classic snow and ice climbs.

 The amount of days we provide is totally up to you as Synergy Guides work on a Private Guiding basis so you can decide how many days to run your Intro to Winter Climbing course over.